jtannas/js-charting/README.md

 and their purposes.
 Folders will have their own README.md files to explain them.

 #### `charting/`
 This is the base directory for the charting library contents.
+See the README inside for more information.

 #### `lighthouse_instructions/`
 This is a directory where the instructions that accompanied the assignment are stored.
+See the README inside for more information.

 #### `sample/`
 This is a directory where a sample usage of the library is given.
+See the README inside for more information.

 #### `.editorconfig`
 This is a file given by lighthouse labs to help keep editor configurations consistent